Aston Martin AMR22: Racing performance

-Prior to the opening round of the season, Sebastian Vettel was replaced for the race by Nico Hülkenberg due his contraction of Covid-19.
+Prior to the opening round of the season, Sebastian Vettel was replaced for the race by Nico Hülkenberg due his contraction of COVID-19.
 At the first race, neither car finished in the points scoring positions.
 At the second round in Saudi Arabia, both cars finished the race but again, neither scored points.
 Vettel returned for the Australian Grand Prix, but retired from the race.

-The AMR22 scored its first points at the Emilia Romagna Grand Prix with an 8th and 10th place finish.
+The AMR22 scored its first points at the 2022 Emilia Romagna Grand Prix with an 8th and 10th-place finish.
 Stroll scored 10th place and a single point at the Miami Grand Prix and his home race in Canada, whilst Vettel secured three points finishes at Monaco, Azerbaijan and Britain.
 To celebrate Aston Martin's 100 years in motor racing, the AMR22 featured the marque's historic badge on its nosecone for the French Grand Prix.
-In the race, Stroll scored the team's first point since Silverstone, after a close last lap battle with team mate Vettel.
+In the race, Stroll scored the team's first point since Silverstone, after a close last lap battle with teammate Vettel.
 The team secured its second double points score at the Singapore Grand Prix, with Stroll in 6th and Vettel in 8th.
-Vettel and Stroll's 6th place finishes in Baku, Singapore and Japan are the AMR22's best results to date.
+Vettel and Stroll's 6th-place finishes in Baku, Singapore and Japan are the AMR22's best results to date.
 Unfortunately, the team would finish in 7th place in the constructors' standings with Alfa Romeo finishing 6th on countback.

 In late July, Vettel announced he would be retiring from Formula One at the end of the season.
 This means the AMR22 would be the final car driven competitively by the four time world champion.

 Sponsorship

 The AMR22 once again featured title sponsorship and branding from Cognizant.
-Aramco and Crypto.com both joined the team as senior partners with branding across the vehicle, and Aramco joining the teams official name.
+Aramco and Crypto.com both joined the team as senior partners with branding across the vehicle, and Aramco joining the team's official name.
+Prior to the BWT sponsorship being switched to Alpine, the pink stripe was replaced with a light lime stripe.